 Weekly Lottery rules

 - The cost of each entry is £1.
 Players may purchase more than one entry, and payment must be in advance.
-Entry is open to all residents of the UK but excludes: Macular Society trustees and directors or employees and third parties directly involved in the administration or management of the Weekly Lottery.
+Entry is open to all UK residents but excludes Macular Society employees and third parties directly involved in the administration or management of the Weekly Lottery.
+Any entries bought in the name of such Macular Society employees or members of their households will be excluded from the draw and considered as donations to Macular Society.

-- Entrants to the Weekly lottery must be 18 years of age or over.
+- Not to be sold by or to anyone under 18 years of age.
 Any person found to be under 18 years of age automatically forfeits the right to any prize.
+Any entries bought by under 18’s will be excluded from the draw and considered as donations to Macular Society.

-- Your unique lottery number(s) will be confirmed by post within 21 days.
+- Your unique lottery number(s) will be generated and confirmed by post within 21 days.
+Your number(s) will remain the same each week.
 No ticket will be supplied.

 - The weekly draw will be conducted every Friday.
-The draw will be conducted by a random number generator which will select a six digit number (the winning number).
-Only lottery numbers for players with sufficient credit at the time of the draw will be eligible for prizes.
-Late or missed payments may result in players’ lottery numbers not being eligible for every draw.
+In the event of a Friday Bank Holiday, that week's draw will be conducted on the next working day.
+The draw will be conducted by a random number generator which will select a six digit number (the Winning Number).
+Only Lottery numbers for players with sufficient credit at the time of the draw will be eligible for prizes.
+Late or missed payments may result in player’s lottery numbers not being eligible for every draw.

-- The winning number will be published on Macular Society website https://lottery.macularsociety.org/ winners and will be available from the Weekly Lottery Helpline on 01628 201285.
-Results will be available from the Monday following the draw.
+- The Winning Number will be available via the Macular Society website (Macular Society.org.uk/lotterywinners) and will be available from the Weekly Lottery Helpline on 01628 201 285.
+Results will be available from the next working day following the draw.

-- Macular Society are not responsible for any delays in bank payments.
+- Macular Society is not responsible for any delays in bank payments.
+Entries can only be included in the lottery once full payment for each entry has been received.

 - No liability is accepted for loss, theft or delayed receipt of any communication sent by post.

 - Macular Society or its External Lottery Manager may (without giving any reason or notice) decline to accept an application, cancel an existing subscription or terminate or suspend the lottery scheme.
-Macular Society or its External Lottery Manager’s decisions made regarding the rules shall, once made, be final and binding.
-No detail in an application may be changed in any way once it has been submitted, except for contact details such as change of address.
+Macular Society or its External Lottery Manager’s decisions made regarding the lottery and its rules shall, once made, be final and binding.

 - The rules are subject to change by Macular Society or its External Lottery Manager.
-Copies of the latest rules will be published on https://lottery.macularsociety.org
+Copies of the latest rules will be published on Macular Society.org.uk/lottery

 For full terms and conditions visit https://lottery.macularsociety.org.